Tanzimat: Edict of 1856 and religious freedom

 The Reform Edict of 1856 was intended to carry out the promises of the Tanzimat.
 The Edict is very specific about the status of non-Muslims, making it possible "to see it as the outcome of a period of religious restlessness that followed the Edict of 1839".
 Officially, part of the Tanzimat's goal was to make the state intolerant to forced conversion to Islam, also making the execution of apostates from Islam illegal.
 Despite the official position of the state in the midst of the Tanzimat reforms, this tolerance of non-Muslims seems to have been seriously curtailed, at least until the Reform Edict of 1856.
 The Ottoman Empire had tried many different ways to reach out to non-Muslims.
 First it tried to reach out to them by giving all non-Muslims an option to apply for Dhimmi status.
 Having Dhimmi status gave non-Muslims the ability to live in the Ottoman Empire and own property, but this ability was not without special taxes (jizya).

 For the "Ottoman ruling elite, 'freedom of religion' meant 'freedom to defend their religion'".

-Effects
+Legal Reforms

+The Tanzimat introduced secular law codes to replace traditional sharia-based jurisprudence: